bsysop/CrowdAssist/README.md

 2. Click the CrowdAssist icon in your browser and enter your API token
 3. Save settings and start using AI features

 > **Note:** Your API token is stored locally in your browser and never shared.
-Basic features like "Copy as Markdown" and "Username Mentions" work without an API token.
+Basic features like "Copy as Markdown", "Username Mentions", and "Auto-Renew Session" work without an API token.

 ## Contributors